monnierliz/monnierliz.github.io/index.md

-**Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m.
-January 9- June 12  (Call 260-424-6574 to register,fwdc.org, drop in’s welcome)
+**Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m. classes will resume in the fall.
+(Call 260-424-6574 to register,fwdc.org, drop in’s welcome)

 **Exploring Dance **(for young adults with developmental disabilities)In Person** Students will gain confidence by expressing themselves through dance.
 We will refine our motor skills while gaining strength and flexibility.
-Mondays 5:30-6:30, January 9-June 12, 2023 at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
+Mondays 5:30-6:30, classes will resume in the fall at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802.
 To register call 260-424-6574 or fwdc.org.
 Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802